wtomin/Multitask-Emotion-Recognition-with-Incomplete-Labels/api/readme.md

 ```
 The prediction results will be saved to `predictions.csv`.

+# TODO
-In addition, if you pass `video=True` to `API`, a video will be generated where three types of emotion predictions are drawn as plots.
+- To generate a video will where three types of emotion predictions are drawn.